anshu2323/CodeBasics/README.md

 # CodeBasics
-This is a basic description of git commands and github forking, pull and push functionalities
+This is a basic description of git commands and github forking, pull and push functionalities:
+1- git clone https://github.com/anshu2323/CodeBasics.git: To clone a repository to your local machine 2- ls: list files in the current directory
+3- cd c/code/new: to change directory
+4- clear: to clear the commands in git bash command line 5- git status: to check the status of your directory 6- git add VM.py: to put the python file to the staging area 7- git commit -m '1st version': c ommits to the local storage and not in github 8- git log: will show all commit history
+9-